13 Things You’re Doing in Your Car—But Shouldn’t

 Some of the things you're doing in your car are simply bad habits, but others can significantly increase your risk of a collision.
 How many are you guilty of?

 Whether you're in the passenger seat or driving your car, your feet should stay off the dashboard.
 In a 2017 NerdWallet report, three per cent of drivers admit to putting their feet on the dashboard or out the window while driving with cruise control.
 Although this is a relatively small percentage, there is no reason for keeping your feet up—even if you're sitting shotgun.
 In 2015, a Georgia couple was in a car accident where the passenger had her feet on the dashboard.
 She broke both of her legs in several places and urges people not to make the same mistake.

 Eating a full meal

-Music during road trips and long commutes aren’t a problem, but using headphones isn’t the best thing to do while driving in your car.
-“Headphones decrease your awareness even more by filtering out other noises more than just your car’s speakers,” he says.
-Although it’s safer to make calls with headphones rather than taking a hand off the wheel, Reina says to be extra cautious since outside sounds will be harder to hear.
+Having some tunes playing through the car speakers during road trips and long commutes isn't a problem, but you should avoid using headphones while driving.
+"Headphones decrease your awareness even more by filtering out other noises more than just your car's speakers," Reina says.
+Although it's safer to make calls with headphones rather than taking a hand off the wheel, Reina says to be extra cautious since outside sounds will be harder to hear.